 Here’s a simple example.
 Say that you’re running a manufacturing company that makes bracelets out of sheet metal.
 Now you’ve found a way to save a few bucks by optimizing the pattern used to stamp bracket blanks from sheet metal.
 It’s giving you 1 more bracket per sheet.
 At a first glance, you’ve not only reduced the amount of wasted material, but you’ve also bumped up your production.

 A solid win all around, right?
-What if this new method means that your machines or your workers have to add 2 extra hours to finish the same amount of work?
+What if this new method means that your machines or your workers have to work 2 extra hours to finish the same amount of work?
 Are you really optimized in that case?
 Sometimes it’s better to waste that one bracket for the sake of your team’s workflow and your company’s overall output.

 Last but not least, it’s important that you keep learning and developing yourself as a manager.
-There’s always something new that you’ll learn, which can make your job easier or make you better at what you do.
+There’s always something new that you can learn, which can make your job easier or make you better at what you do.
 The moment you stop learning is the moment you begin regressing.
 Look at your closest competitors and find out what they’re doing right.